 - Death benefits based on the decedent’s average weekly wages

-The Philadelphia workers’ compensation attorneys at Larry Pitt & Associates, P.C. are dedicating to helping clients collect the maximum amount of compensation possible.
+The workers’ compensation attorneys at Larry Pitt & Associates, P.C. are dedicating to helping clients collect the maximum amount of compensation possible.
 Our knowledgeable attorneys explore all potential sources of compensation, including workers’ compensation benefits and third-party personal injury claims.

 Appealing a Denied Claim

-If the employer denies the claim, it may issue a Notice Stopping Temporary Compensation to stop payments being made during the 90-day extension.
+If the employer denies the claim, they may issue a Notice Stopping Temporary Compensation to stop payments being made during the 90-day extension.
 Then, the employer may issue a Notice of Workers’ Compensation Denial, stating its reasons for denying the claim.

 Generally, workers may file a Claim Petition within three years from the date of the injury.
 The claim will be assigned to a workers’ compensation judge, who will hear evidence from both sides and make a ruling on the case.
 The parties will be required to participate in mediation prior to the judge issuing a written decision.

 Either party may appeal to the Workers’ Compensation Appeal Board within 20 days from the circulation of the workers’ compensation judge’s decision.
 Further appeals may be filed with the Commonwealth Court and the Pennsylvania Supreme Court, consecutively.
-The experienced team at Larry Pitt & Associates, P.C. know what it takes to file a successful appeal.
+The experienced attorneys at Larry Pitt & Associates, P.C. know what it takes to file a successful appeal.
 We can help ensure that your rights are protected and that you begin receiving the benefits to which you are entitled.

 Suspension or Modification of Benefits

 Employers may petition to modify, suspend, or terminate a worker’s benefits once he or she returns to work or is determined to be able to return to work.
 An employer may request that the employee undergo an independent medical examination (IME) every six months.
-The doctor performing the IME is chosen by the insurance company and may therefore be likely to conclude that the worker is able to return to work before he or she is fully recovered.
+The doctor performing the IME is chosen by the insurance company and may, therefore, be likely to conclude that the worker is able to return to work before he or she is fully recovered.